 When you download any app, explanations of how your data will be used are often nebulous and mostly unhelpful.
 It's usually boilerplate material that meets the mothership's legal requirements—which is useful, no doubt—but leaves a lot to be desired in terms of actual details.
 So in the spirit of full transparency, we offer you a clearer picture of the data we use and precisely how we use it.

-What information from my Jira instance does Workflow Steps for Jira access?
+What information from my Jira Server instance does Workflow Steps for Jira access?

 Workflow Steps for Jira only stores the URL of your Jira instance and the user-provided instance name.
 We do this simply to maintain the connection with your Jira instance.

 Slack stores the following information within Workflow Builder, though this information is not visible to Workflow Steps for Jira:

 - Project configuration information, such as project key, issue type, etc.

 - Configuration details for the selected issue type; for example, selected field defaults like a Jira username in an Assignee field or Priority-level descriptions.